njoylab/docs.echovalue.dev/content/3-token.md

 Tokens unused for two years will be automatically deactivated, and all associated data will be deleted.
 Please ensure regular API usage to keep your token active.
 </aside>

-## Wallet Check
+## Checking Wallet Balance
+> To view your remaining credits, use:
 ```shell
 curl 'https://token.echovalue.dev' \
 -h 'x-token: mytoken'
 ```
-> The above command returns a JSON with :
+> The response will be a JSON object detailing your credit balance and token creation date.
 ```json
 {"wallet":12345,"created":"2023-08-09T15:40:09.77Z"}
 ```
-Retrieves the current number of remaining credits for the user's token.
+To view your remaining credits, use:
 ### HTTP Request
 `GET https://token.echovalue.dev`